built-on-openfin/workspace-starter/how-to/customize-workspace/README.md

 - [settings.ts](client/src/settings.ts) to read settings (such as the id, title of the provider and where it should get the list of apps from)
 - [apps.ts](client/src/apps.ts) to fetch a list of applications (the home provider maps these into CLI Search Results)
 - [browser.ts](client/src/browser.ts) to fetch saved pages and display them in the Home UI and launch/delete them when the action is executed.
+- [workspace.ts](client/src/workspace.ts) to fetch saved workspaces and display them in the Home UI and launch/delete them when the action is executed.
+- [template.ts](client/src/template.ts) Workspace 6 supports custom templates for search results.
+This file exports a template for custom saved workspaces and pages.
+- [share.ts](client/src/share.ts) The custom template supports custom buttons and we have a share button when it comes to saved pages and workspaces.
 - [launch.ts](client/src/launch.ts) to launch the entry the user selects from OpenFin Home

 The registration of a provider against home will look like the following: